ShinyZero0/dotfiles/README.md

 yadm clone git@github.com:ShinyZero0/dotfiles.git
 ```

-Then look at installation script and install stuff, maybe even run the script and hope it's ready for usage.
+Then look at installation script and install stuff, you can even run the script and hope it's ready for usage.
 Btw the [wallpapers script](~/.config/sv/wallpapers/run) depends on my anime pictures on 2nd drive.
 You should put your anime collection there.